daffainfo/ctf-writeup/CSAW CTF Qualification Round 2023/Smug-Dino/README.md

 > Don't you know it's wrong to smuggle dinosaurs... and other things?

 ## About the Challenge
-We have been given a website, and this website have 2 endpoints, `/` and `/hint`.
+We were given a website, and this website have 2 endpoints, `/` and `/hint`.
 This is what the `/hint` endpoint looks like

 ![form_hint](images/form_hint.png)